-Rule 5: Double-breasted suits add breadth to a man.
-They should only be worn by those with slim builds.
+Rule 5: Double-breasted suits add breadth, and so should only be worn by slim men.

 The peak lapels also create breadth because they point outwards – no matter how high on the collar they appear, they add another horizontal line across the top of them.